bqardi/react-portfolio/README.md

-# react-portfolio
+# My Portfolio

-My portfolio made in React
+This is my portfolio created with create-react-app.